shreyak02/Lab1-Counter/task1/readme.md

  ![image](https://user-images.githubusercontent.com/21007664/199223250-c168da38-922b-4063-b0a4-f4a5bd439a00.png)

-* As seen in the testbench code, the reset signal is on when the clock is less than 2 cycles or equal to the positive edge of the 15th clock cycle. when reset is on the counter goes to 0 on the next clock cycle.
+* As seen in the testbench code, the reset signal is on when the clock is less than 2 cycles or equal to the positive edge of the 15th clock cycle.
+When reset is on the counter goes to 0 on the next clock cycle.
 * Enable remains on after the 4th clock cycle.
 The counter only counts when enable is high.
 * Axis is in ps to represent the period for the clock cycle, it doesn't matter what scale is used.